QiCai1995/CNN-Photography-Genres/README.md

 ## Data

 Data is collected from [Kaggle](https://www.kaggle.com/datasets/arnaud58/landscape-pictures) and [Unsplash](https://unsplash.com/s/photos/portrait), a total of 10,060 images in the genres of landscape and portrait.
-The images have various dimensions and resolutions
+The images have various dimensions and resolutions.

+Data stored in my [Google Drive](https://drive.google.com/drive/folders/1OtEbHvzK9ffJZBXB_N7YlfEfumWvQTPA?usp=drive_link)

 ## Methods

 #### Data Preparation:

 1. Combining images from 2 folders to create the entire dataset using OpenCV.
+Suffle or randomize.

 2. Indexing classes to 0 and 1.
 0 being a landscape photograph.
 1 being a portrait photograph.